 Mark J. Zylka, Ph.D., Director, UNC Neuroscience Center

 I received my B.S. in Biochemistry from Virginia Tech, spent three summers at the NIH as an IRTA student in Dr. David Klein’s lab and then completed my Ph.D. in Neurobiology from Harvard.
 While in graduate school with Dr. Steven Reppert, my colleagues and I identified several of the core circadian clock genes and determined at a mechanistic level how these genes contribute to circadian rhythms in mammals.
 I then did my postdoctoral work at Caltech in Dr. David Anderson’s laboratory.
 While at Caltech, I co-discovered a large family of G protein-coupled receptors called Mrgprs that are found in sensory neurons of rodents and humans.
 I greatly enjoy breaking new ground and researching how to treat pain and autism with the talented group of people you see below.
+Nice article describing what motivated me to become a scientist, written by the Rita Allen Foundation.
 Email: zylka at med.unc.edu

 My work in the Zylka lab focuses on the identification of molecular mechanisms that regulate UBE3A levels in neurons.
 Alterations in UBE3A gene dosage in the brain result in severe intellectual diseases such as Angelman syndrome and autism, therefore restoring UBE3A to endogenous levels represents a possible treatment strategy.
 I am also studying the function of Topoisomerase 1 (TOP1) in the central nervous system.
 The Zylka lab found that inhibition of DNA topoisomerases reduces the expression of long genes in cortical neurons.
 Many of the synaptic genes that are disrupted in autism are significantly longer on average than all genes expressed in cortical neurons.
 This observation suggests that impairing the expression of long genes may affect brain development and/or function.
 Publications.

-Eric McCoy, Ph.D., Research Associate & Lab Animal Coordinator
+Eric McCoy, Ph.D., Research Associate & Lab Manager

 The somatosensory system receives and interprets sensory information about the surrounding environment from many different body regions, i.e. skin, organs, and muscles.
 These signals convey important information about thermosensation, mechanosensation, itch and nociception.
 One important structure that transmits these signals is the dorsal root ganglion (DRG).
 The DRG receives signals in the periphery and transmits the signal to the spinal cord and then on to higher order brain regions.
 By manipulating the neurons and signals of the DRG, we are able to examine the underlying mechanisms of painful (nociceptive) stimuli.
 Therefore, my research studies utilize animal models to understand how modulation of DRG neurons can alter painful behavior.
 In addition, my research examines how these pathways may play an active part in temperature detection and temperature regulation.
+(Eric also serves as Laboratory Animal Coordinator and Laboratory Safety Supervisor.)
 Publications.

 Jesse Niehaus, B.S., Neurobiology Ph.D.
 Student